Spokane House: Geography

 Spokane House was located on a flat peninsula between the Spokane River to the west and the Little Spokane River to the east with the two rivers coming together at the northern end of the peninsula.
 The flat is approximately 1,550 feet above sea level, but the surrounding terrain is quite rugged.
 Mountains rise immediately to the northeast of the Little Spokane to heights of 3,100 feet at a distance of two miles.
-A steep bluff is located immediately to the south of the flat where the Spokane River tumbles over Nine Mile Falls.
+A steep bluff is located to the south of the flat where the Spokane River tumbles over Nine Mile Falls.

 The historical site is located within Riverside State Park, approximately one-half mile from the community of Nine Mile Falls.
 Washington State Route 291 connects the site with Nine Mile Falls and the much larger city of Spokane.
 The Spokane House Interpretive Center is located on the site.